 These releases, How Can I (Gallery) with a remix by JT Donaldson and the Urban Jazz EP with a remix by Demarkus Lewis (Large Music), were both written by mo & dawn with production by UJN.
 (Christian Oncken and D. Tinsley) The singles were supported globally in clubs by some of the industry's top DJs, including legends Derrick Carter and Mark Farina.
 In addition the tracks were featured in write-ups in magazines such as Urb and BPM.
 How Can I was also featured on the 2005 compilation Lounge Grooves.

 Building on the sound of UJN, Mo & Dawn: the remix project emerged in the early 2000s.
 The expanded sound included house, trip hop, electro funk, soul, acid jazz and drum & bass.
 Mo remixed tracks written for UJN, tracks from the original Vargas Swing EP and the duo wrote new material as well.

-Mo currently leads the Vocal Jazz Ensemble at McKendree University and he accompanies area middle and high school students at recitals and festivals throughout the region.
+Mo currently teaches applied piano and leads the Vocal Jazz Ensemble at McKendree University, and he accompanies area middle and high school students at recitals and festivals throughout the region.
 He also continues his longtime collaboration as a chamber musician with violinist Twinda Murry (Mowinda).